USRSE/usrse.github.io/_events/2021/2021-12-dei-media-club.md

         end: 2021-12-02T18:00:00Z
 ---

-In an effort to promote continual education and discussion, the [Diversity, Equity, and Inclusion Working Group (DEI-WG)](https://us-rse.org/about/working-groups/#diversity-equity-and-inclusion-dei) at the US-RSE Association presents its next instance of the DEI Media Club.
+In an effort to promote continuing education and discussion, the [Diversity, Equity, and Inclusion Working Group (DEI-WG)](https://us-rse.org/about/working-groups/#diversity-equity-and-inclusion-dei) at the US-RSE Association presents its next instance of the DEI Media Club.